wexond/browser-base/README.md

 # Features

 - **Wexond Shield** - Browse the web without any ads and don't let websites to track you.
 Thanks to the Wexond Shield, websites can load even 2 times faster!
-- **Chromium without any Google services** - Wexond uses Electron which is based on only some of the Chromium components which don't have any Google services built-in.
+- **Chromium without Google services and low resources usage** - Since Wexond uses Electron under the hood which is based on only several and the most important Chromium components, it's not bloated with redundant Google tracking services and others.
-- **Built-in dark mode** - Wexond has a built-in dark theme, but it also changes white websites to dark with just a one click in Overlay.
+- **Built-in dark mode** - Wexond has a built-in dark theme, but it also changes white websites to dark with just a one click.
 No eyestrain at night anymore!
-- **Beautiful and minimalistic UI** - The address bar is hidden to take less space, but it doesn't impact on usability in any way.
+- **Beautiful and minimalistic UI** - The address bar is hidden to take less vertical screen space, but it doesn't impact on usability in any way.
 It's even better!
-[Give it a shot](https://wexond.net)
+[Give it a shot](https://github.com/wexond/desktop/releases)
+- **Fast and fluent UI** - The animations are really smooth and their timings are perfectly balanced.
+- **Highly customizable new tab page** - Customize almost an every aspect of the new tab page!
-- **Tab groups** - Easily group tabs to groups and access them really fast.
+- **Tab groups** - Easily group tabs, so it's hard to get lost.
+- **Scrollable tabs**
-- **Partial support for Chrome extensions** - Install some extensions from Chrome Web Store\* (see [#110](https://github.com/wexond/wexond/issues/110))
+- **Partial support for Chrome extensions** - Install some extensions directly from Chrome Web Store\* (see [#110](https://github.com/wexond/wexond/issues/110)) (WIP)
-- **Packages** - Extend Wexond for your needs, by installing or developing your own packages\* ([#147](https://github.com/wexond/wexond/issues/147)) (WIP)
+- **Packages** - Extend Wexond for your needs, by installing or developing your own packages and themes\* ([#147](https://github.com/wexond/wexond/issues/147)) (WIP)

 # Screenshots